The Portuguese-American Rancho; Laços que Unem

 “Entre estas duas metades, aprendi a ser inteira, a espera da identidade fiz de xaile uma bandeira.”-Capicua

-You can trace Portuguese immigration to the United States back to the 1500’s on the west coast, but began to arrive in larger numbers around 1870.
+You can trace Portuguese immigration to the United States back to the 1500’s on the west coast.
+Larger numbers began to arrive around 1870.
 In the late 1960’s, with a relaxation of quotas in immigration laws, there was a new, significant wave of Portuguese immigrants coming into the United States.
 With them came their musical traditions.
-Social clubs and other organizations were created within these communities, that were initially, often regionally specific.
+Within their communities, they created social clubs, which were often regionally specific.
 The folklore groups within would reflect the same.

 The most common Portuguese folklore groups we see today, are those from the northern Minho region of Portugal.
 We can also find groups representative of the regions of Alentejo, Ribatejo, and the islands of Madeira and Acores.
 The typical dress, or traje are also regionally different, in a rainbow of colors.

-These social clubs served as a gathering point for Portuguese that lived here.
-They were a meeting point for newcomers, and a place where traditions were, and still are, kept alive through celebrations and festas.
+These social clubs served as a gathering point for Portuguese immigrants that lived here.
+They were also a place where traditions were kept alive through celebrations and festas.
 They were places where one could feel like they were “home”, and find camaraderie in the shared immigrant experience.
 Through these clubs and ranchos, many people met their spouses and created families of their own.
 Subsequently this became an important way of passing on these traditions to their children and grandchildren.
 For some families, even a rite of passage, to have their children dance in the ranchos.

-Even if you weren’t in one personally, you likely have a family member, or friend who was, or just enjoyed the twirling, stomping, and clacking of the castanholas, or castanets, at any of the many festas or arraiais you attended.
-The clubs, and ranchos themselves, are quite possibly the strongest link we have as Portuguese-Americans, to our culture and Portugal, and our most visual representation.
+Even if you weren’t in one personally, you likely have a family member, or friend who was.
+Maybe you just enjoyed the twirling, stomping, and clacking of the castanholas, at any of the many festas you attended.
+The clubs, and ranchos themselves, are quite possibly the strongest link we have as Portuguese-Americans, to our culture and Portugal.
+They are certainly our most visual representation.

 Além das aptidões e das qualidades herdadas, é a tradição que faz de nós aquilo que somos.– Albert Einstein